Lower your tax burden and help your grandchildren. It's a win-win

 • Understand the tax consequences and benefits of making contributions to a 529 savings plan.

-• Find out how contributions could affect your grandchild’s financial aid eligibility.
+• Check how contributions could affect your grandchild’s financial aid eligibility.

 Making a 529 savings plan contribution is a win-win

-When you make a contribution to your grandchild's 529 savings plan, he gets money for college and you get a tax benefit.
+When you make a contribution to your grandchild's 529 savings plan, they get money for college, and you get a tax benefit.

 Giving to a 529 savings plan can benefit your estate planning